-The information provided in these financial statements and notes thereto is for the six-month period ended or as at September 30, 2023 and 2022, except for the comparative information presented in the Statements of Financial Position and notes thereto, which is as at March 31, 2023, as applicable.
+The information provided in these financial statements and notes thereto is for the years ended or as at March 31, 2024 and 2023 (as applicable).
 In the year a series is established, 'period' represents the period from inception to the period end of that fiscal period.
 In a period where a series is terminated the period represents from the beginning of the fiscal year to the termination date.
 Refer to Note 10 (a) for series inception and termination dates.